History of Pickleball in Timeline

 Apple Watch Series 10 [GPS 46mm case] Smartwatch with Jet Black Aluminium Case with Black Sport Band - M/L. Fitness Tracker, ECG App, Always-On Retina Display, Water Resistant

-In September 2023, Major League Pickleball, in partnership with the Pacific Pickleball League (PPL) of Australia, announced an expansion to Australia.
-The PPL was rebranded as MLP Australia and held its inaugural event in September 2023.
+In September 2023, Major League Pickleball, in partnership with the Pacific Pickleball League (PPL) of Australia, announced an expansion to Australia, rebranding the PPL as MLP Australia and holding its inaugural event.

-In November 2023, Pickleballtv (PBTV), an ad-supported pickleball streaming channel co-owned by the Tennis Channel and the United Pickleball Association, was launched.
+In November 2023, Pickleballtv (PBTV), an ad-supported pickleball streaming channel, was launched by the Tennis Channel and the United Pickleball Association.

 2023: Establishment of the Global Pickleball Federation (GPF) and the Pickleball International Committee (PIC)

-In 2023, USA Pickleball and several other member nations established a third international governing body, the Global Pickleball Federation (GPF).
-Also in 2023, a fourth organization, the Pickleball International Committee (PIC), was established, claiming to be the global governing body for pickleball.
+In 2023, USA Pickleball established a third international governing body, the Global Pickleball federation (GPF).
+Also in 2023 a fourth organization, the Pickleball International Committee (PIC), was established claiming to be the global governing body for pickleball.

 In 2023, the American governing body of the sport, USA Pickleball, stated that “working together with manufacturers and the entire industry, we can develop quieter options that benefit everyone."

-In 2023, the National Collegiate Pickleball Association was formed by Noah Suemnick, and the Association of Pickleball Players (APP) announced it would also begin holding the APP U.S. Collegiate Championships.
+In 2023, the National Collegiate Pickleball Association was formed by Noah Suemnick.
+Also in 2023 the Association of Pickleball Players (APP) announced it would also begin holding the APP U.S. Collegiate Championships.

-2023: Merger of PPA and MLP under UPA
+2023: PPA and MLP merged under the United Pickleball Association (UPA)

 In 2023, the PPA and MLP merged under one umbrella organization, the United Pickleball Association (UPA).

-2023: Pickleball included as a demonstration sport at the African Games
+2023: Pickleball as a demonstration sport at the African Games

 The 2023 African Games, also sanctioned by the International Olympic Committee, included Pickleball as a demonstration sport.
 The event was held March 11-15th at the University of Ghana campus in Accra.

-February 2024: SFIA report release on Pickleball Growth
+February 2024: SFIA Report on Pickleball Growth Released

-April 2024: UPA announces expansion of PPL and MLP to India
+April 2024: UPA announces PPL and MLP expansion to India

 Prior to April 2024 the APP and USA Pickleball used the USA Pickleball Tournament Player Rating (UTPR) system to calculate player scores for USAP sanctioned tournaments.
-In April 2024, UTR-Pickleball was developed by UTR Sports in collaboration with the Association of Pickleball Players.
+Beginning in April 2024, UTR-Pickleball (UTR-P) scores are now used.

 May 2024: Increase in Outdoor Pickleball Courts

-In May 2024, CNBC cited a report from the Trust for Public Land, noting that the number of outdoor pickleball courts in major cities increased by 650% in the last seven years, with over 3,000 courts across 100 of the most populated cities in the US.
+In May 2024, CNBC noted, citing a report from the Trust for Public Land, that the number of outdoor pickleball courts in major cities went up 650% in the last seven years.

 July 2024: Launch of Pickleball World Rankings (PWR)